epalermobootcamp/E-Commerce-Backend/README.md

 The challenge is to build the back end for an e-commerce site.
 Configure a working Express.js API to use Sequelize to interact with a MySQL database.

 A walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met is available on links below.
+Type the command below to run the program.

 ```
 node server.js